labnams/FLIRGAMB/README.md

 # FLIRGAMB
-Machine learning-based prediction of fatty liver diseases by gut microbial features in the presence of insulin resistance
+Genetic algorithm code used for this article:Machine learning-based prediction of fatty liver diseases by gut microbial features in the presence of insulin resistance

 # Code description
 - GA_IRFL_k_10_toydata_github.py : Python code for feature selection to build optimal IRFL classification model.
 This code is run with a toy example dataset.